-Another way to deal with miserable husband syndrome is to be a good listener.
+What to do when your husband is miserable?
+Being a good listener is just another way to deal with miserable husband syndrome.
 Pay close attention to what your husband wants to tell you.
-Understand his feelings, needs and desires and validate them.
+Understand his feelings, needs, and desires and validate them.
 He should feel heard and understood.
 He should be able to trust you with his feelings, which is why validation is important.
-You may not agree with him but, at least, he’ll know that you understand and accept his perspective.
+You may not agree with him but at least he’ll know that you understand and accept his perspective.

 At times, your partner just wants someone to listen to him.
 Not say anything in return, not give advice.
-Just someone he can vent out to and be assured that the person will understand.
+Just someone he can vent to and be assured that the person will understand.
+It will test your patience for sure but this is the least you can do for your man.
 Make sure you keep your calm and listen to him.

 3. Practice constructive communication

 You need a lot of patience and compassion to deal with an irritable husband.
-Anger might make him feel powerful or work as a defense mechanism for a while but underneath that anger lies fear, anxiety, stress, low self-worth and other vulnerable emotions, he probably finds difficult to express.
+Anger might make him feel powerful or work as a defense mechanism for a while but underneath that anger lies fear, anxiety, stress, low self-worth, and other vulnerable emotions that he probably finds difficult to express.
 He might be going through a lot of pain but is unable to address it.